On three previous occasions, I've blogged about the "black box" standards that took effect on September 1, 2012. You can read my earlier posts here:

 Stay tuned.
 There's more to come.

-If you are interested in learning more about our telematics solutions, please fill out the form below.
+If you are interested in learning more about our telematics solutions, please contact us.